folutade/KnowThatYouAnointed/content/posts/the-party.md

   I can't even keep the peace, **don't you fuck with one of ours
   It be murder in the street, it be bodies in the hour***

-* Meanwhile the second verse of "XXX." explored how the inclination towards violence and killing the killers is a common pattern of thought within the American psyche in contrast to the mentality that was exemplified by Jesus.
+* Meanwhile, the second verse of "XXX." explored how the inclination toward violence and killing the killers is a common pattern of thought within the American psyche, in contrast to the mentality that was exemplified by Jesus.

   * *Hail Mary, **Jesus**, and Joseph
   The great **American flag is wrapped and dragged with explosives**